WilliamKopans/MatchPackageBETA/README.md

-## There are two ways to install, either with or without Git.
+## There are two ways to install the application, either with or without Git.
 Both will work, but I suggest opting for the second method if you do not have experience with Git.

 ## To Install with Git: